 2. Ask for permission

 Does the photo you’re about to post include other people’s children?
 It’s best if you ask their parents for permission before you post a photo online.
 If your children are old enough consider asking them if they’re ok for you to share it before you post a photo as well.
-Asking them for permission before you post is a great way to teach them about respect and consent online.
+Asking for permission before you post is a great way to teach them about respect and consent online.

 3. Check your privacy settings